ghn9zh/ds2002/README.md

 This requires that you clone and stay current with the **course code respository** and have the appropriate tools to complete exercises.

+## Setup

+1. Create a Fork of this repository.
+2. Add/Commit/Push your own work to a `mywork/` directory.
+3. Update your fork when instructed by using the instructions below.

 ## Updating your fork

 To stay current with new releases into the course repository, follow these steps: